Notice of Privacy Practices

 We use your PHI for treatment, payment, or healthcare operations purposes and for other purposes permitted or required by law.
 Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your PHI will fall into one of the categories listed below.

-We need your written authorization to use or disclose your PHI for any purpose not covered by one of the categories below.
+We need your authorization to use or disclose your PHI for any purpose not covered by one of the categories below.
 With limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes or sell your PHI unless you have signed an authorization.
 You may revoke any authorization you sign at any time.
 If you revoke your authorization, we will no longer use or disclose your PHI except to the extent we have already taken action based on your authorization.

 We may use and disclose your PHI for the following purposes: